 Lessons Learned from Hurricanes & Connecting Climate Dots

-When I left Florida five years ago, hurricanes weren’t high on my list of reasons.
-It was more the rat race; the traffic, the cost of living, the apathy and oh yeah, no more hurricanes.
+When I left Florida five years ago, hurricanes weren’t high on my list of reasons why.
+It was more the rat race; the traffic, the cost of living, the apathy, and oh yeah, no more hurricanes.

-Living in South Florida for over twenty years, I’d seen a lot of hurricanes, most notably Hurricane Andrew, a cat 5, that hit Miami in 1992.
+Living in South Florida for over twenty years, I’d seen a lot of hurricanes.
+Most notably was Hurricane Andrew, a cat 5, that hit Miami in 1992.
 Before the days of cell phones, it took several days to get word that our friends and co-workers in the southern part of the county were safe.
 Many of them lost their homes.

-I remember hugging one of my co-workers a week after Andrew and hearing her story.
+I remember hugging one of my co-workers a week after Andrew, as I listened to her story.
 We were both crying.
 My friend told me that her house shook with the roaring winds.
-Yes, hurricane winds sound like a freight train.
+Yes, hurricane winds do sound like a freight train.
 She thought they would all die.

 Hurricanes teach us that stuff doesn’t matter.
-It can all be gone in matter of minutes.
-In the end, it never gave us joy anyway.
+Our stuff can all be gone in matter of minutes.
+In the end, none of it gave us joy anyway.
 Our stuff is not memorable.
-It’s not even close to remembering good conversations and meals with friends, kindnesses from strangers or smiles and hugs.
+It’s not even close to remembering good conversations and meals with friends, kindnesses from strangers, or smiles and hugs.

 I’ve heard so many times “we can’t link one weather event to climate change.”
 It seems cliché.
-And it’s also an excuse for inaction.
-It’s a way to avoid the truth that we are the problem.
+And, it’s also an excuse for inaction.
+It’s a way to avoid the truth that we are causing the problem.
 Thus, we must change.